snknitin/us-zipcode-distance/README.md

 # Project - US-Zipcode-Distance

 Code to create a Pairwise Zip code Distance Matrix and use an index lookup.
 This is a tiny utility I built, for use in my work, but I figured it might be helpful to anyone else dealing with zip/postal code distances.
+This can be a huge and efficient time saver if you're working with large data and need to keep hitting some sort of a zip/latlong service API multiple times.

 The idea is to form a (41483,41483) matrix where the cell values are the `haversine distances` between two zips that are indexed.
-We save the index look up and the matrix file as .npy, .json or .pkl to reload and use in different projects
+I save the index look up and the matrix file as .npz, .json or .pkl to reload and use in different projects.
+I hope this saves your effort when you're working with data streams or pandas dataframes and want to avoid iterating, using pypi package or a custom apply function to calculate distance between 2 zipcodes multiple times.

+Use this matrix and vectorize your operations !

 ![Numpy](https://img.shields.io/badge/numpy-%23013243.svg?style=for-the-badge&logo=numpy&logoColor=white)
 ![Pandas](https://img.shields.io/badge/pandas-%23150458.svg?style=for-the-badge&logo=pandas&logoColor=white)